Preparing Your Team for Growth

 This is not the time to substitute fluffy recreational activities and frivolous social outings for bonafide business team building.
 Now more than ever when pay-off is imminent, it’s important to devote quality time to focusing on your company’s goals and objectives and shaping the strategies that will help you achieve them.

-During the 2003 downtown, the National Post ran an excellent article called In Tough Times, the Smart Firms Retreat.
+During the 2003 downturn, the National Post ran an excellent article called In Tough Times, the Smart Firms Retreat.
 (In fact, I was one of the experts interviewed for that piece.)
 Relatively few companies have heeded this advice.
-Instead, many companies have put team building initiatives and retreats on ice.
+Instead, many companies have put team building initiatives and retreats on ice or replaced them with recreational activities.
 This is unfortunate because a carefully designed and executed team building strategy can help companies:

 - inspire team members to persist in the face of discouraging circumstances